 Configuring OpManager to automatically log Tickets in ServiceDesk Plus

-network, you can automatically log trouble tickets from OpManager
+your network, you can automatically log trouble tickets from OpManager for specific network

 ServiceDesk Plus Configuration Tasks

 Since OpManager uses email as the mechanism to log a new ticket, you need to enable the Email - to - Request conversion feature in ServiceDesk Plus.